ahzwinderman/diagnostic-accuracy-meta-analysis/README.md

 4. MA diagnostic accuracies multiple thresholds.R
     Syntax to perform a random-effects meta-analysis of a series of studies of a single quantitative diagnostic test that report results of multiple thresholds.
 Input data is a data.framer with true and false positives and negatives.
 Main output is an ROC-curve with AUC-value.
 The syntax uses a multinomial-normal model, uses a Bayesian framework and offers 95% credibility intervals.
 Input data, model, and output are comparable with the diagmeta-package, but we do not assume that results of different thresholds in the same study are independent.

+5. BADA2.R
+    Syntax to perform random-effects meta-analysis of a series of studies of diagnostic test(s) with adjustment for study-level covariables.
+The syntax, input-data and outout are similar to "bivariate MA diagnostic accuracy.R".
+Univariate and the bivariate and the Rutter-Gatsonis SROC models are used with either the normal-normal and binomial-normal mixtures withor without a Bayesian approach.